Grimdotdotdot/blog/fscked.com/content/tech/201907-smartbulbs.md

 ---
 title: "Use cases for smart bulbs"
 date: 2019-07-20T13:33:24+01:00
-draft: true
 ---

 Last year, I bought a house.
-Subsequently, I [bought rather a lot of Hue devices](xxx).
-When I [mentioned a while back on Twitter](xxx) about this newfound and arguably out-of-control smartbulb addiction, some friends expressed mild opinions that amounted roughly to _have you lost your damned mind?!_ Wounded, I now turn to this blog post as an attempt to justify this to myself, and also to you.
+Subsequently, I [bought rather a lot of Hue devices][1].
+When I [mentioned a while back on Twitter][2] about this newfound and arguably out-of-control smartbulb addiction, some friends expressed mild opinions that amounted roughly to _have you lost your damned mind?!_ Wounded, I now turn to this blog post as an attempt to justify this to myself, and also to you.

 The truth is that although it's unfashionable non-cynical, I've found the Hue system to be well-considered, well-designed, and genuinely useful.
 It's even won over my wife, who has much less patience than I for the vagaries of technology.
 Here are some of the things that won us over and some things we learned along the way.